 Let $\mathcal{G}_0$, $\mathcal{G}_1$ and $\mathcal{G}_2$ be the set of graphs obtained from a graph in Figs. \ref{F09}, \ref{F10} and \ref{F13} by some bisubdivisions on a \emph{replaceable set}, respectively.

-The definition for $\mathcal{G}_3$ will use not only bisubdivisions, but also quadrilateral subdivisions.
+The definition of $\mathcal{G}_3$ employs not only bisubdivisions, but also quadrilateral subdivisions.
 For $H_{1,4}$, two \emph{strong replaceable sets} are defined as $\{v_1v_2,v_3v_4\}$ and $\{v_1v_6,v_4v_5\}$.
 For the other graphs in Fig. \ref{F10}, \emph{strong replaceable sets} are their edges indicated by ellipses.

-Let $\mathcal{G}_3$ be the set of those graphs obtained from $H_{3,4}$ and $H_{4,5}$ by performing a bisubdivision on their replaceable sets, and those graphs obtained from each graph from $H_{1,1}$ to $H_{6,1}$, other than $H_{1,2}$, by performing bisubdivisions on their replaceable sets and quadrilateral subdivisions on their strong replaceable sets.
+Let $\mathcal{G}_3$ be the set of graphs obtained from $H_{3,4}$ and $H_{4,5}$ by performing bisubdivisions on their replaceable sets, together with those from each graph from $H_{1,1}$ to $H_{6,1}$ except $H_{1,2}$ in Fig. \ref{F10} by performing bisubdivisions on their replaceable sets and quadrilateral subdivisions on their strong replaceable sets.